Birthday giftfic for NHOrus, not all that belated compared to some other giftfics I owe. I hope you enjoy it!

 Zero was just grateful that since the Irregular Hunters had started out as a humanitarian assistance project by Cain Labs, taking down and fixing poor misbuilt irregulars no matter who built them and then often pressing charges, they still weren't government -run.
 Oh, he'd heard that in the early days of the Irregular Hunters becoming the Maverick Hunters a lot of the human military had thought they could come in and throw their weight around, but that was over by the time he came back to life.
 Cain Labs, now the Cain Foundation, had never been for-profit, and with Dr. Cain's passing, X owned seventy-five percent, and the missing twenty-five would pass to him whenever one of the attempts to assassinate Signas, Dr. Cain's last living son unless you thought Sigma counted as 'living,' succeeded.

-Which meant he owned all the hunters' facilities and equipment, since he was the one who had it all built and made for them.
+X owned all the hunters' facilities and equipment, since he was the one who had it all built and made for them.
 The Cain Labs part of the Cain Foundation 'donated' it to the Maverick Hunter part of the Cain Foundation.
 Zero got the feeling that the military contractors had been more pissed off by the whole situation, and the loss of all that profit, than the actual military, especially once the actual military got a look at the equipment and living quarters the Hunters got out of all this.
 Since X wasn't in favor of people dying, and really wasn't in favor of people dying because of substandard equipment and poor living conditions, he'd thrown his own political weight behind a reformation of military spending that the analysts saw as a shrewd move and Zero saw as both X being X and a shrewd move.
-X might be innocent and too kind for his own good, but Zero had met X after he and Dr. Cain had spent years trying to ensure that reploids would be built owning their own bodies and with decent rights.
+X might be too kind for his own good, but Zero had met X after he and Dr. Cain had spent years trying to ensure that reploids would be built owning their own bodies and with decent rights.
 If X had ever been naïve, he'd grown out of it fast.

 Nationalizing the Hunters, effectively stealing from a world hero, was fortunately obviously dumb enough that the council itself shut down any of its members who seriously suggested it.
 Shifting the Maverick Hunters from reploid control to human control would give maverick propaganda a field day like there hadn't been since Repliforce.